cyberjunky/freqtrade-strategies/README.md

 It does fairly well with volatile pairs, so you are adviced to use a static pair list with most volatile pairs.
 Mentioned is that the Alligator doesn't like sideways moving markets. (*it needs some peaks to bite in I guess*)

-See the tools in my `freqtrade-cyber-bots` repo for a way to change the pairs reguarly.
+See the tools in my `freqtrade-cyber-bots` repo for a way to change the pairs regularly.

 Only tested overnight with USDT pairs.